townie/fredrikaverpil.github.io/_posts/2016-05-20-my-sublime-3-setup.md

 All settings files can be examined closer in my [dotfiles repository](https://github.com/fredrikaverpil/dotfiles).

 I'll update this post whenever my Sublime Text 3 setup changes permanently.

+I'd love to hear if you think I've missed out on a crucial package, and especially with Python development in mind.
+If so, let me know in the comments below!